Hoppay-sama/ChainLens/README.md

 ## Project Origins

 Veritras was built as a **portfolio project** to demonstrate full-stack blockchain application development.
-It combines on-chain provenance with off-chain indexing and an interactive analytics layer — bridging the gap between smart contracts and user-friendly interfaces.
+It combines on-chain provenance with off-chain indexing and an interactive analytics layer, bridging the gap between smart contracts and user-friendly interfaces.

----

-## AI Usage Disclosure

-Parts of this project — including scaffolding, configuration, documentation, and utility modules — were generated or assisted by AI (large language models) and subsequently reviewed by human developers.
-All AI-generated code was audited for correctness, security, and adherence to project standards before inclusion.

 ---